metinsaylan/dropdown-menu-widget/readme.txt

 == Frequently Asked Questions ==

-= I don't have sidebar on my header, how can i add one? =
+= I don't have sidebar on my header, how can I add one? =

-Adding a sidebar in wordpress is a quite easy task.
-You can [read instructions here](http://metinsaylan.com/727/how-to-widgetize-your-theme-in-3-simple-steps/).
-If you don't want to add a sidebar consider using PHP template tag instead.
+Adding a sidebar in WordPress is a quite easy task.
+You can [read instructions here](http://metinsaylan.com/wordpress/2010/04/30/how-to-widgetize-your-theme-in-3-simple-steps/).
+If you don't want to add a sidebar consider using [PHP template tag](http://metinsaylan.com/wordpress/2011/07/31/dropdown-menu-widget-template-tag-usage-explained/) instead.

 = I added this widget to my sidebar but it looks all weird! =

-This widget is intented for *wide header widget areas*, not regular sidebars.
-You can [add a sidebar](http://metinsaylan.com/727/how-to-widgetize-your-theme-in-3-simple-steps/) to your theme or you can [get a theme](http://metinsaylan.com/wordpress/plugins/dropdown-menu/themes) that supports dropdown menu widget.
-If you don't want to add a sidebar, you can use php template tag instead.
-Read [php template tag](http://metinsaylan.com/2773/dropdown-menu-widget-template-tag-usage-explained/) instructions [here](http://metinsaylan.com/2773/dropdown-menu-widget-template-tag-usage-explained/).
+This widget is intended for *wide header widget areas*, not regular sidebars.
+You can [add a sidebar](http://metinsaylan.com/727/how-to-widgetize-your-theme-in-3-simple-steps/) to your theme or you can [get a theme](http://metinsaylan.com/lists/themes-support-dropdown/) that supports dropdown menu widget.
+If you don't want to add a sidebar, you can use [PHP template tag](http://metinsaylan.com/wordpress/2011/07/31/dropdown-menu-widget-template-tag-usage-explained/) instead.

-= Can i create my own theme? =
+= Can I create my own theme? =

 Since this plugin works on CSS, if you are capable of writing CSS, you can customize the theme as you like it.
 If you want full customization select `None` as your theme.

-= I don't know CSS, how can i customize it? =
+= I don't know CSS, how can I customize it? =

 Plugin comes with various themes already installed.
 If you don't like existing themes put `dropdown.css` in your theme root and it will be selectable on themes list ;)

 = I found a bug!
-Where do i submit it? =
+Where do I submit it? =

 Please submit errors, bugs or requests on [Dropdown Menu Widget Github](https://github.com/shailancom/dropdown-menu-widget/issues) page.